 Keith Moody is a triple threat, who not only can sing and tear it up on the guitar but also writes on a level far above most of his peers.
 His unique music is a place where rock, blues and country cross paths on the way to a remarkably contemporary sound.
 Through his constant touring, Keith is a seasoned performer who is known for his strong work ethic, passion for music and determination to persevere.
 With his over 10 years of experience, the journey continues through the support of his fans, friends and family which has transformed him into a modern music juggernaut working at the grass roots level to forge a name for himself at the forefront of the music industry’s future.

-2012.
-Keith continues his same strength of song with the sophomore release of his first full length classic rock influenced album, Dreaming Out Loud.
+Keith continued his same strength of song with the sophomore release of his first full length classic rock influenced album, Dreaming Out Loud.
 “With this album I have a sound that is unique to me.
 The sound is big yet stripped down and as always with catchy hooks.
 Rather than layering strings or horns, we stuck to using the basic instrumentation you might hear from 4 or 5 piece rock bands, letting the songs carry the performance and do most of the work.
 I feel people need to hear this record.
 I hit on some subjects both personal and broad that people can relate to in their own way.
 I feel writing outside myself is getting easier.
 Allowing yourself to relate personally to what is happening in our world and the impact on people is a much harder place to dwell and be successful as a writer, but I think it came out amazingly.”

 Music is my Life